The Great Gildersleeve: Recordings

 At the height of the show's popularity, Harold Peary recorded three albums as Gildersleeve, reading popular children's stories for Capitol Records in heavy-bookleted four-disc 78rpm record albums.
 Stories for Children, Told in His Own Way by the Great Gildersleeve, was released in 1945 and was Capitol's first-ever such release for children.
 With orchestral accompaniment, it featured "Puss in Boots", "Rumpelstiltskin" and "Jack and the Beanstalk".

 The second album, Children's Stories as Told by the Great Gildersleeve, in 1946, featured "Hansel and Gretel" and "The Brave Little Tailor", again with orchestral accompaniment.
 The third and final album in the series, reverting to the title of the first and released in 1947, included "Snow-White and Rose-Red" and "Cinderella", once more with full orchestral accompaniment.

 The music was by Robert Emmett Dolan.
 Capitol Records brought in The Great Gildersleeve's chief writers at the time, Sam Moore and John Whedon, to adapt the stories to Gildersleeve's style.

-In 1950, Peary, as "the Great Gildersleeve", narrated a single 78rpm recording for Capitol of Dr. Seuss' Gerald McBoing-Boing with full orchestration and sound effects.
+In 1950, Peary, as "the Great Gildersleeve", narrated a single 78 rpm recording for Capitol of Dr. Seuss' Gerald McBoing-Boing with full orchestration and sound effects.